albertllousas/auctions-microservice/readme.md

 - Bidders can bid on any existing item any number of times.
 - Bids are only allowed during opening time.
 - The platform would allow auto-bidding up to a limit, increasing automatically your bid every time someone outbids you.
-- Bidders can subscribe to an auction in order to be notified of any change.

 ## Scope